amyw0ng/Portfolio/1. Retention and Win-Streaks (Mobile Game)/README.md

 ## 30-Day Rolling Retention

 First off, we defined retention based on whether or not a player played a game 30 days after joining the game.
-We wanted to explore the 30-day rolling retention for the past year and see what our percent retention was for each day and whether or not we've seen any growth throughout the year.
+We wanted to explore the 30-day rolling retention for the past year and see what our percent retention was for each day and whether or not we've seen any growth in our retention.

 ### To determine the above, the following steps were taken: